+(a) "Innovative" -

-"Innovative" means any item that is ----
+(1) Means any item that is-

-(a) A new technology, process, or method, including research and development as of the date of submission of a solution brief;
+(i) A new technology, process, or method as of the date of submission of a solution brief; or

-(b) A new application or adaptation of an existing technology, process, or method as of the date of submission of a solution brief;
+(ii) A new application or adaptation of an existing technology, process, or method as of the date of submission of a solution brief.

-(c) An existing product or service within the production/commercialization phase (i.e. after design or development, and before widespread government or commercial adoption); or
+(2) Includes existing items within the production/commercialization phase (i.e. after design or development, and before widespread government or commercial adoption) as well as new adaptations of existing commercial products and commercial services.